RBVI/ChimeraX/docs/devel/tutorials/introduction.rst

 compile against ChimeraX C++ APIs are only guaranteed to work with the exact version used in development.)

-.. _Seven Steps:
+.. _A Few Steps:

-Writing Bundles in Seven Easy Steps
+Writing Bundles in a Few Easy Steps
 -----------------------------------

 The easiest way to start developing ChimeraX